Morning Macro Brief

 Every prompt, every retrieved document, every tool call, every approval, every output is written to an immutable, hash-chained, write-once log retained for seven years.
 If the log is unreachable, the agent stops — no action, no exception.

-Every datapoint is tagged at the moment it enters the platform — PUBLIC, LICENSED, RESTRICTED, MNPI.
-Agents declare which tags they may consume.
-The platform hard-fails any attempt to route restricted material into a channel that doesn't permit it.
+Every datapoint is tagged at the moment it enters the platform across a six-tag taxonomy — PUBLIC, LICENSED, RESTRICTED, MNPI, MNPI-RESEARCH, MNPI-OPS.
+Promotion-only mutability, 30-day cooling-off on demotions, CCO-level approver.
+Agents declare which tags they may consume; the platform hard-fails any cross-channel leak.

-The programme is judged on five things.
+The programme is judged against the Phase 0 measured baseline — not against estimates.
 Hours freed.
 Quality at-or-above the human first draft.
 Zero control failures.
 Clean model-risk posture.
-And — most importantly — at least one agent retired or reworked based on telemetry.
+And — most importantly — at least one agent retired or reworked based on telemetry by Phase 3.
 A programme that never kills anything isn't reviewing honestly.

 The dashboard above is a representative sample.
 Actual figures will be reported monthly to the steering committee from Month 1; the targets are documented in SUCCESS_CRITERIA.md.

-Does the firm's Bloomberg licence permit Bloomberg-sourced data to be included in prompts sent to third-party LLM endpoints?
-If not, the Bloomberg path stays inside Bloomberg's own AI tools (ASKB) or moves on-premises.
+Does the licence permit Bloomberg data inside prompts sent to third-party LLM endpoints?
+If not, the Bloomberg path stays inside ASKB or moves on-premises.
+Legal-owned, blocking everything that touches market data.